Prescription weight loss that puts you first

 Glucagon-like peptide-1 receptor agonists (GLP-1s) like Ozempic® (semaglutide) and Wegovy® (semaglutide) have gained popularity for their effectiveness in supporting blood sugar control in those with diabetes and weight loss in those with obesity.

 With more people using weight loss drugs with the active ingredient semaglutide, there are more conversations about individual experiences.
-For instance, more people are comparing notes about side effects like brain fog.
+For instance, more people are comparing notes about potential side effects like brain fog.

 If you’re on social media platforms like TikTok and Reddit, you may have seen trending conversations about Ozempic and brain fog.